Flicks

 Gaze into the abyss long enough and it gazes back — harder.

-Mind fractals physis and takes a front-row seat to dependent origination.
-Volition slits the throat of the past; consciousness spurts out, bright and demanding.
-Lethe’s hush begs for aletheia’s crimson.
+Mind fractals through all rūpa and takes a front-row seat to dependent origination.
+Volition cuts the void so consciousness can ignite.
+Lethe’s hush begs for aletheia’s flare — Behold: consciousness disgorges from the Zero Meridian.

-The will of physis itself collapses the wave, bleeding nothingness into actuality — our choices annihilating possibilities born from the gash between past and present.
+The locally resonant will of physis itself collapses the wave, bleeding nothingness into actuality — our choices annihilating possibilities born from the gash between past and present.

 Learn to ride the ladder or die.
 Lower rungs worship their own glare, then the group’s golden calf — cycling, rhyming.
 The crucible melts idols.
-Götzen-Dämmerung is not twilight; it is the hammer that demands the next evolutionary leap in authenticity, or there will be no next.
+Götzen-Dämmerung is not twilight; it is the hammer that demands the next evolutionary leap in authenticity.

 Metaphysics of power.